 Chronic Fatigue Syndrome (CFS) is an illness which causes the person to feel really tired (fatigue) after physical exercise or mental effort that would not normally cause that much exhaustion.

-- Which causes the person to feel generally unwell
+- It causes the person to feel generally unwell

-- Which is new and usually has a clear beginning (the person will be able to say when they last felt well)
+- It is new and usually has a clear beginning (the person will be able to say when they last felt well)

 - The feeling of tiredness is not made better by resting or sleep.